google/openrtb/README.md

 RELEASE NOTES
 ----------------------------------------------------------------------

+## Version 0.8.2, 19-05-2015

+- Added OpenRTB 2.1-compatible CompanionAd
+- Expanded the range of IDs reserved for extensions
+- Fixed some field IDs for compatibility with internal Google systems
+- JSON parsing lenient with unknown fields
+- Improve OpenRtbJsonFactory/Reader/Writer for subclassing.
+Now you can use that to map uncompliant extensions (see OpenRtbExtJsonTest).

 ## Version 0.8.1, 29-04-2015

 * All "*cat" fields in the model are now typed as [arrays of]